 This plan encourages the citizens to stay involved with the planning process by attending meetings or communicating their thoughts to the Planning Commission and/or Selectboard.
 At the outset of updating this plan, an initiative was made to communicate the efforts of this planning process to the citizens and to other interests which may be affected by the plan; such an initiative needs to be part of the ongoing process.
-The Planning Commission and Selectboard, as required by statute, will hold information meetings and hearings so that the residents and others have an opportunity to evaluate the plan's updated policies and recommendations.
+The Planning Commission and Selectboard, as required by statute, will hold informational meetings and hearings so that residents and others have an opportunity to evaluate provide input on the plan's updated policies and recommendations.
 Some individuals or organizations may have a particular interest, such as the history of Woodford, and they are encouraged to help advance this appreciation of the community.
 Others may have an idea or concept and are encouraged to participate.
+Members of the public are encouraged to attend these meetings.